sthenic/cadmus/doc/_source/docgen/docstring_syntax.rst

 Configurable Elements
 =====================

+A *configurable element* is what Cadmus calls a global configuration option whose default value may be overriden by the user.
+An example might be the color of certain elements in the package.
+It is assumed that these elements are defined with the ``\newcommand`` macro and that the user should override their default value using ``\renewcommand``.

 A configurable element is documented with the ``@cfg`` decorator.
 The default value is read from the control sequence definition.